Sports Coach Logo Sports Coach Training Principles Fitness Components

 Build endurance

-Endurance refers to your body's ability to maintain intense exercise for a given amount of time.
-If you are experiencing shortness of breath too fast, it means your body lacks endurance.
+Endurance refers to your body's ability to maintain intense exercise for a given time.
+If you experience shortness of breath too quickly, it means your body lacks endurance.

-Before you go for any competition, make sure you run, ride a bike or do the treadmill consistently for 40 minutes or more.
+Before you go to any competition, make sure you consistently run, ride a bike, or do the treadmill for 40 minutes or more.

 Focus on building strength

-Strength refers to the amount of force exerted by your muscles against a resisting force.
-Weight lifting, bench press, pull-ups, tricep-extensions, and arm curls are some of the most effective types of strength training used by wrestlers.
+Strength refers to the force exerted by your muscles against a resisting force.
+Weight lifting, bench presses, pull-ups, tricep extensions, and arm curls are some of the most effective strength training wrestlers use.

 Perform every set of a different strength training routine for up to 12 repetitions.
 Your muscles should start to give way at around the 12th repetition of the second and third set, which is when you know your strength is building.

-You can buy protein supplements in an online sports nutrition store to get proper muscle growth.
+You can buy protein supplements in an online sports nutrition store for proper muscle growth.

 Work on flexibility